studioxsoftware/studiox/framework/src/StudioX.MemoryDb/README.md

-﻿ASP.NET Boilerplate - MemoryDB
+﻿StudioX Software - MemoryDB
 ------------------------------

-MemoryDb implementation for ASP.NET Boilerplate.
+MemoryDb implementation for StudioX Software.
 It's aimed to be used in tests.

 IMPORTANT: This project is experimental for now and not tested yet.